 Gondola Shelving Aisle Signs

 Aisle signs can be placed parallel or perpendicular to shelving, depending on location and shopper traffic patterns.
-Gondola-mounted aisle signs that face the “racetrack”, the wider perimeter aisle, can set the tone for the shopping experience.
+Gondola-mounted aisle signs that face the “racetrack,” the wider perimeter aisle, can set the tone for the shopping experience.

 Shelf-mounted aisle markers are typically built on metal frames from which the printed signs are suspended.
 Metal brackets for aisle signs should be adjustable in height.
 This ensures that all grocery store aisle signs appear at the same height, regardless of the shelving fixture to which they are attached.

 Grocery store outrigger signs are mounted to the tops of gondola shelving units.
 Pendant signs are suspended from L brackets, which hold pendants on one side, or T brackets, where pendants are hung on each side.
-Because of their generally smaller size, it’s important to ensure lettering on pendants is easily legible.
+Because of their generally smaller size, it’s important to ensure that the lettering on pendants is easily legible.